chipxsd/stream-based-sync/stream-based-sync.md

 to our `Todo.Task` objects.
 What the client could do is to carefully backtrack the stream -- read it in reverse in small chunks and stop, once the model satisfies the condition.
-This is not the ideal approach to implement partial-sync, we allow for streams to have a sparce and unordered distribution of events.
-Backtracking such stream means that the client may read a lot of unprocessable events, because their preceding events are missing.
+This is not the ideal approach to implement partial-sync, we allow for streams to have a sparse and unordered distribution of events.
+Backtracking such a stream means that the client may run into a lot of un-processable events, because their preceding events are missing.

-As I pointed out in Event Discovery, **chapter 3.5**, clients address events by their `seq` value, since that kind of index is easy to replicate based on a math formula (linear function).
+As I pointed out in the Event Discovery, **chapter 3.5**, clients address events by their `seq` value, since that kind of an index is easy to replicate with a simple math formula (linear function).
+Unfortunately this index only helps us discover missing events, and not the actual `Todo.Task` objects and their mutations.

+A possible solution to knowing where the object inserts (`Sync.Event.Type.Inserts`) and their mutations (`Sync.Event.Type.Updates`) are by building a secondary index to the stream.
+An ordered index that would point straight to the events client would need to grab in order to reconcile them into a fully up-to-date objects.
+However, such approach introduces an additional layer in the whole synchronization process -- but that's for another time.

 Todo: